selimslab/entrophy/enrich/readme.md

     * replace turkish chars
     * allowed chars are a-z A-Z 0-9 and , . * are, remove all else
     * remove whitespace
-    * only size can have a dot . char, other dots are removed
+    * only size can have a dot . char, other dots are removed. (-We dont need size for category anymore, after product grouping)